UCSB-GeoGuessr/UCSB-GeoGuessr/README.md

 	•	Optimize image loading times.
 	•	Add caching layers if needed.
 	3. Hosting & Deployment
-	•	Deploy the front-end on Vercel or Netlify.
+	•	Deploy the front-end on Vercel
 	•	Deploy the back-end on Heroku, AWS, or use Next.js serverless functions.
 	4. Analytics & Testing
 	•	Add tools to understand how users interact with the game.